How to buy an apartment in Montenegro

 1. Apply for a cash loan in your country.

-2. Apply for a mortgage in the Montenegrin bank Erste Bank, however, approval can only be obtained by foreign citizens who have a residence permit and a permanent job in Montenegro with registration under an employment contract.
+2. Apply for a mortgage in the Montenegrin bank Erste Bank.
+However, foreign citizens with a residence permit and a permanent job in Montenegro with registration under an employment contract can only obtain approval.